image

 Okay.

 And then thinking about the -- like reinsurance and insurance rate environment and such in conversations with clients, what are the discussions about the rate environment?
 Are you preparing them for significant -- maybe like multiple renewals of high rate increases?
-I know one industry CEO mentioned the industry still hasn't seen a real response from reinsurers, so that could further kind of provide more momentum and longer duration of this hardening market.
+I know 1 industry CEO mentioned, the industry still hasn't seen a real response from reinsurers.

 John Haley